AuroraTuring/auction_2401/README.md

 Some notes:
 - `bidder_info` should return a hash with keys that are attendees, and values that are a hash with that attendee's budget and an array of items that attendee has bid on.
-- `close_bidding` should update the item so that it will not accept additional bids
+- `close_bidding` should update the item so that it will not accept additional bids.

 | Method Name | Return Value |
 | ----------- | ------------ |